JDatPNW/MyDramalistStreamFinder/README.md

    - [Download](https://github.com/JDatPNW/MyDramalistStreamFinder/archive/refs/heads/master.zip)
    - Move the folder to the desired directory on your PC
    - Unzip the folder
-   - Open the Extension Settings: chrome://extensions/
+   - Open the Extension Settings:
+      - Either type 'chrome://extensions/' in as the URL
+      - Or go to three dots in the top right -> More tools -> Extensions
    - Drag and Drop the unzipped folder into the Chrome Extension Settings Window

 ### Usage